bobmayuze/Borilliant_Sandwich/README.md

 $ ./opt/lampp/xampp start
 ```

-4. Go to localhost/phpmyadmin, and create a new db called "gredients".
-Choose the db, and import the file in db_migration/migration.sql
+4. Go to localhost/phpmyadmin, and import the file in db_migration/migration.sql

 5. Go to the localhost and you are all set.

-## Download the project, if you don't have access it, you can
+## Download the project, if you don't already have it, you can download it from this repo

 # Purpose
 The purpose of this project is to help people construct and learn about
 new types of sandwiches.
-This can not only help people find new sandwiches
+This can not only help people find new sandwiches that
-they can enjoy, but can shorten lines at sandwich eateries all over the
+they can enjoy, but can also shorten lines at sandwich eateries all over the
 world.
 People can plan what sandwich they want in advance at home or in
 line, allowing them to know exactly what they want to eat when it's their
 turn to order.
 The website also gives calorie information on all ingredients